mth0348/2021-thesis/journal/journal.md

     * Lay out all topics, sum up, categorize, prioritize
     * Focus only on what makes sense for thesis
 * Check out NVIDIA NSight debugger
+* Setup meeting with meteoblue - How to extract cloud genera

 Next meeting is scheduled for **March 4th, 2021 at 2pm.**